Voting FAQ

 How do I vote by mail?

-Will my vote by mail ballot actually be counted?
+Will my vote by mail ballot be counted?

-All votes legally cast in this state are counted, regardless of whether they were cast at the polling place or submitted via mail through the vote by mail voting process.
-It may take a little longer to incorporate all of the vote by mail votes into the final election results, but they are all counted.
+All ballots legally cast in California are counted, regardless of whether they were cast at the polling place or submitted through the vote-by-mail process.
+It typically takes longer to incorporate all of the vote-by-mail votes into the final election results, but all valid ballots that are cast are counted.
+To see if your ballot was counted, you can go to the Secretary of State’s “My Voter Status” web page or check on the ballot tracking web site.

 Where do I go to vote?
-How do I find my polling place?
+How do I find my voting site?

-What time do the polls open and close?
+What time do polling places and vote centers open and close?

 What do I do if I am going to be out of town on Election Day?